dsryan8197/firstCommit/README.md

 1. fork this repo (codebase) into your own Github account (you can use your personal one until you get your business acct).
 Daniels repo would be an example of the repo thats shared by the team and it contains the most up to date code. and your personal repo is exactly what it sounds like! its your personal repo where you can make changes and work on tasks without fear of messing up our master codebase.

-2. clone your new repo to your computer so you can access the code in a folder on your desktop rather than in Github
+2. clone your new repo to your computer so you can access the code in a folder on your desktop rather than in Github. (hint: git clone command)

 3. Open your code in VSCode